Microsoft/azure-docs.cs-cz/articles/active-directory/develop/tutorial-v2-asp-webapp.md

     ```csharp
     public class Startup
     {
-        // The Client ID is used by the application to uniquely identify itself to Azure AD.
+        // The Client ID is used by the application to uniquely identify itself to Microsoft identity platform.
         string clientId = System.Configuration.ConfigurationManager.AppSettings["ClientId"];

         // RedirectUri is the URL where the user will be redirected to after they sign in.